Jeremy Kipp Walker: LAIKA

 In 2023, Walker joined LAIKA as Executive Vice President of Live-Action Production.
 Upcoming projects under his supervision include Atmosphere, directed by Anna Boden and Ryan Fleck and based on Taylor Jenkins Reid’s novel; Audition, directed by Lulu Wang and based on Katie Kitamura’s book; Crumble, directed by Brian Duffield; and the untitled directorial debut of screenwriter Jon Spaihts.

 Directing

-Alongside producing, Walker has collaborated with director J. Anderson Mitchell on several projects.
+Alongside producing, Walker has collaborated as a co-director with J. Anderson Mitchell on several projects.

 Their debut short, Goodnight Bill, won multiple festival prizes and qualified for Academy Awards consideration; Film Threat described it as "funny, touching and on par with any two-hour epic...a brilliant showcase of what short films are capable of achieving in the right hands".

 Their follow-up, Super Powers, won the Jury Award at the Tribeca Film Festival and was named one of IndieWire’s “most buzzed-about” shorts.
 It later gained over one million views online.

 The duo expanded into features with The History of Future Folk (2012), a micro-budget science fiction comedy that became a cult hit.
 The film received a 95% "Certified Fresh" rating on Rotten Tomatoes and was nominated for a Spirit Award.
 Indiewire ranked it among the "top 5 first features" of the year.